All Episodes

 I'm happy to be ignorant on some things.

-Um I know it's you and I both it's not savory.
+I know it's you and I both.

 Yeah.

-But um look, the New York Post over the years has been very good to Curtis Lewa and the Guardian Angels.
+But look, the New York Post over the years has been very good to Curtis Lewa and the Guardian Angels.

 You know, and he's had his hiccups here and there.